nfrastack/herald/README.md

 **What is a Poller?**

 A poller is a module that discovers resources (like containers or routers) to be managed for DNS.
 Each poller type (e.g., Docker, Traefik) has its own configuration and options.

+#### Supported Pollers

+- **Docker**: Monitors Docker containers and their labels to generate DNS records automatically.
+- **File**: Reads DNS records from local files in YAML, JSON, hosts, or zone file formats.
+Supports real-time file watching and interval polling.
+- **Remote**: Fetches DNS records from remote YAML, JSON, hosts, or zone files over HTTP(S), with optional authentication and polling interval.
+- **Traefik**: Polls the Traefik API to discover router rules and generate DNS records for services managed by Traefik.
+- **ZeroTier**: Monitors ZeroTier networks (both ZeroTier Central and ZT-Net) and creates DNS records for network members.

 #### Docker Poller